 Although the pathological features of Alzheimer's Disease (AD) consisting of beta-amyloid plaques and tau tangles are well established, considerable debate exists concerning the genetic or lifestyle factors that predispose individuals to developing dementia.

 Photobiomodulation (PBM) describes the therapeutic use of red or near-infrared light to stimulate healing, relieve pain and inflammation, and prevent tissue from dying.
 In recent years, photobiomodulation (PBM) has been applied for a diverse range of brain disorders, frequently applied in a non-invasive manner by shining light on the head (transcranial photobiomodulation (tPBM)).

-The present review discusses the mechanisms of action of transcranial photobiomodulation (tPBM) in the brain, and summarizes studies that have used tPBM to treat animal models of Alzheimer's Disease (AD).
+A study entitled Photobiomodulation for Alzheimer’s Disease: Has the Light Dawned? by Michael R. Hamblin discusses the mechanisms of action of transcranial photobiomodulation (tPBM) in the brain, and summarizes studies that have used tPBM to treat animal models of Alzheimer's Disease (AD).